-The amendment will protect more places of heritage significance in Yarra.
+The amendment protects more places of heritage significance in Yarra.
 Council sought community feedback on the amendment in June and July 2012.

 Adopted heritage citations